 We’re committed to doing all we can to reduce the environmental impact of traffic travelling to our campuses, and promote the use of public transport wherever possible.
+Anglia Ruskin students can get discounts on the train in Cambridge.

 Cambridge is the unofficial cycling capital of the UK.
 You’ll find cycle parking on campus, and the Cambridge Cycling Campaign has a free city map and route planner.